kili-technology/kili-python-sdk/recipes/README.md

 playground = Playground(kauth)
 ```

-## How to delete one asset identified by its externalId ?
+## How to delete one asset identified by its external id ?

 Use: